zilliztech/zdoc/docs/tutorials/pipelines/create-pipelines/create-piplines-gui.md

 1. Click on **Pipelines** from the navigation panel.
 Then click** + Pipeline**.

 1. Choose the type of pipeline to create.
 Click on **+ Pipeline **button in the **Search Pipeline **column.

     ![create-search-pipeline](/img/create-search-pipeline.png)

-1. Configure the Search Pipeline you wish to create.
+1. Configure the Search pipeline you wish to create.

     |  **Parameters**         |  **Description**                                                                                               |
     | ----------------------- | -------------------------------------------------------------------------------------------------------------- |